-Total Assets Under Management \$ 114,190 (1) Value-added is the amount in basis points by which the average annual gross composite return of each of our strategies has outperformed the broad-based market index most commonly used by our clients to compare the performance of the relevant strategy.
+Total Assets Under Management \$ 116,573

+(i) Value-added is the amount in basis points by which the average annual gross composite return of each of our strategies has outperformed the broad-based market index most commonly used by our clients to compare the performance of the relevant strategy.
 Value-added for periods less than one year is not annualized.
-The Artisan High Income Strategy may hold loans and other security (I) Global Discovery, and Thematic strategies' investments in initial public offerings (IPOs) made a material contribution to performance.
-IPO investments may contribute significantly to a small portfolio's return, an effect that will generally decrease as assets grow.
+The Artisan High Income Strategy may hold loans and other security Global Discovery, and Thematic strategies' investments in initial public offerings (IPOs) made a material contribution to performance.
 IPO investments may be unavailable in the future.